 What is Wamos Air’s Airbus A330 like?

 As you’d expect, the interior of Wamos Air’s A330-200 is a bit different than what you’d find on Air New Zealand’s 787-9.
 Wamos Air’s A330 that’s being leased features a total of 280 seats, and the cabin was recently refreshed.

 Business class consists of a total of 20 seats.
 They’re in a staggered 1-2-1 configuration, meaning all passengers get direct aisle access.

 Meanwhile the plane has 260 seats in economy, in a 2-4-2 configuration.

 This leased A330 won’t feature premium economy, unlike on Air New Zealand.
-As a result, those booked in premium economy will be downgraded to economy, and will receive the fare difference, plus a $150 voucher.
-The Wamos Air A330 doesn’t feature Wi-Fi, but then again, most of Air New Zealand’s 787s don’t have that either.
+As a result, those booked in premium economy will be downgraded to economy, and will receive the fare difference.
+The Wamos Air A330 doesn’t feature Wi-Fi, but then again, some Air New Zealand’s 787s don’t have that either.

-Air New Zealand is leasing a Wamos Air Airbus A330 for its Auckland to Perth route for the next several months.
-This will allow the airline to have a spare Boeing 787 for other routes, because otherwise the airline wouldn’t have any leeway in its schedule.
+Air New Zealand is leasing a Wamos Air Airbus A330 for its Auckland to Perth route in the coming months.
+This will allow the airline to perform maintenance on some Boeing 787s while running a reliable operation.
 Kudos to Air New Zealand for being proactive in managing its operation.